 BEGR-411.
-INTEGRATED PRODUCT DEVELOPMENT
+INTEGRATED PRODUCT DEVELOPMENT Credits: 3 (Three hours of lecture per week)

 Organizational issues and decision-making for capital investments in new technologies.
 The product development and commercialization process is traced from research and development and marketing activities through the implementation phase involving the manufacturing function.
 Term project is a commercialization plan for a new manufacturing technology.
 (Cross-listed with ME-411) (Required for all students in Bioengineering)